9th Annual Built Environment and Outdoor Summit

 H.E.A.L.: Creating a Culture of Health for our Kids – Inside and Outside the School

-Maggie Priesmeyer, BikeWalk KC; Amber Rohling and D'ana Heinlein, Nickerson Elementary School; Joe Blankenship, BikeWalkKC
+Speakers: Maggie Priesmeyer, BikeWalk KC; Amber Rohling and D'ana Heinlein, Nickerson Elementary School; Joe Blankenship, BikeWalkKC

 Moderator: Jordan Roberts, Kansas Department of Health and the Environment